aws/aws-cdk-rfcs/text/0031-integ-testing.md

 > Describe use cases that are addressed by this feature.

-### Why are all my contest snapshots sometimes invalidated when I upgrade to a newer CDK version?
+### Why are all my app-test snapshots sometimes invalidated when I upgrade to a newer CDK version?

 This usually happens when your CDK app depends on an asset that is bundled as part of the AWS CDK.
 Learn more about [assets].